BooleanCat/machine/README.md

 $ vagrant reload
 ```

-In order to properly configure vim you made need to, once on the machine, run
+In order to properly configure vim you will need to, on the machine, run
 `~/workspace/.vim/update`.

 ## Installation (fresh ubuntu 18.10 machine)